top of page

 Funeral Director & Owner

 Born in Carlisle, I have lived in the village of Dalston with my family for several years.
-My husband Russell Hind, children Abbie and Matthew, our black cat Lenny and our jackawawa Roxy!
+My husband Russell Hind, children Abbie and Matthew, our black cat Lenny, jackawawa Roxy and our hens!

 From a very young age my ambition has always been to become a Funeral Director and after almost 24 years in Pathology, I decided it was time to fulfil my dream.
 I have previously worked for Walker's Carlisle, Michael Walsh and John Tremble Funeral Directors (who are no longer independently owned but owned by the chain DIGNITY).
 When the opportunity came up for me to become an Independent Funeral Director I felt the time was right.